h

 College of Law (now the University of Law)

 Jay was called to the Bar of England and Wales in 2010 at Gray’s Inn and is one of the firm’s supervisors having worked for Lloyds PR Solicitors since 2011.
-Jay is a pupil supervisor and advises on terrorism and serious crime as well as regulatory matters.
+Jay is a pupil supervisor and advises on terrorism and serious crime such as homicide as well as regulatory matters.
 Jay is also a Grade A fee earner for legal aid VHCC contract cases.

 Jay has a calm and mature approach in court and is persuasive even in the most difficult of arguments.
 Jay has good judgement in the court room and ably presents his cases to judges and juries alike.